-- If a previous application was denied by NYSED or the Board of Regents only, include changes the applicant group has made to the LOI and plan to make to the Full Application since an LOI or application was last submitted; - A brief description of the mission and school design and how the proposed school design one or more of the priority school designs enumerated in the Applicant Eligibility section of this RFP; - A description of the proposed student population (including plans to meet enrollment and retention goals for target populations); - Proposed grade levels and the number of students to be enrolled; - Initial evidence of community outreach efforts, practices used or to be used, and community support;
+- If a previous application was denied by NYSED or the Board of Regents only, include changes the applicant group has made to the LOI and plan to make to the Full Application since an LOI or application was last submitted; - A brief description of the mission and school design and how the proposed school design one or more of the priority school designs enumerated in the Introduction section of this RFP - applicant groups not implementing one or more of these priority designs shall state why the model being proposed is not able to implement one or more of the priority school designs; - A description of the proposed student population (including plans to meet enrollment and retention goals for target populations); - Proposed grade levels and the number of students to be enrolled; - Initial evidence of community outreach efforts, practices used or to be used, and community support;

-&lt;sup>11 Board of Regents-authorized charter schools can request a planning year after authorization if needed but the applicant group should plan to commence instruction in the fall of 2023.
+11 Board of Regents-authorized charter schools can request a planning year after authorization if needed but the applicant group should plan to commence instruction in the fall of 2023.

-- A proposed location and/or proposed facility; and - Background information about the applicant group and anticipated members of the board of trustees.
+- A proposed location and/or proposed facility12; and - Background information about the applicant group and anticipated members of the board of trustees.

 The LOI may not exceed 6 pages, excluding all attachments, and must be submitted to the NYSED CSO by 3:00 p.m.
-EST on the due date specified in the timeline for the applicable RFP cycle.
+ET on the due date specified in the timeline for the applicable RFP cycle.
 Please see Submission Instructions for full details and refer to the FAQ located on the NYSED website for additional information.